cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_3.md

 **ls -a** displays hidden files.
 **ls -la** displays permissions to files and directories, including hidden files.

+#### Add and delete users
+A root user, or superuser, is a user with elevated privileges to modify the system.
+1. **sudo** is a command that temporarily grants elevated permissions to specific users.
+2. **useradd** adds a user to the system
+ **-g**: Sets the user’s default group, also called their primary group.
+To use the -g option, the primary group must be specified after -g.
+For example, entering sudo useradd -g security fgarcia adds fgarcia as a new user and assigns their primary group to be security.

+**-G**: Adds the user to additional groups, also called supplemental or secondary groups.
+To use the -G option, the supplemental group must be passed into the command after -G. You can add more than one supplemental group at a time with the -G option.
+Entering sudo useradd -G finance,admin fgarcia adds fgarcia as a new user and adds them to the existing finance and admin groups.

+3. **userdel**. userdel deletes a user from the system. userdel -r: delete user and all files in their home directory. usermod -L: deactivitang account
+4. The **usermod** command modifies existing user accounts.
+-d: Changes the user’s home directory.

+-l: Changes the user’s login name.

+-L: Locks the account so the user can’t log in.

+-a: appends the user to an existing group

+5. **chown** commands changes ownership of a file or directory.

+#### Man pages
+1. **man**. man displays information on other commands and how they work.
+2. **whatis** displays a description of a command on a single line.
+3. **apropos** searches the manual page descriptions for a specified string.
 ## Next Steps
 Continue Course 1 Module 2